 - How does the public react to newly created and launched campaigns?

 - Is your software cost-prohibitive to the point where it doesn’t provide the ROI you want or need?

-These fundraising software questions address a variety of common points of friction we’ve seen across the nonprofit world when it comes to purchasing fundraising software.
+This list addresses a variety of common points of friction we’ve seen across the social sector when it comes to purchasing fundraising software.
 If you run through this list and don’t feel satisfied with your answers, you need to ask yourself one final question: